Primeval series 4: Filming

 Unlike previous series of Primeval, which had filmed primarily in London, the fourth and fifth series were filmed in Ireland.
-The move to Ireland was done both on account of Irish tax incentives for filming and to be able to use locations unusued in the series thus far.
+The move to Ireland was done both on account of Irish tax incentives for filming and to be able to use locations unused in the series thus far.
 Urban scenes were shot in Dublin, which allowed the producers to keep the modern look of the series intact.
 Other filming locations used for the first block of filming included the Powerscourt Estate, The O2 Arena, Dublin port, Grand Canal Dock, and Park West Business Park.
 The production created 70 jobs in the Irish entertainment sector.

 The fourth and fifth series were filmed back-to-back over a ten-month period, from 22 March to November 2010.
 The episodes of the fourth series took four months to film, with filming finishing on 25 June 2010.
 The fourth series marked the first time that Primeval filmed in HD.
 ITV released the first set photograph from the fourth series on 26 June 2010.